-This is how the birth of Jesus Christ came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be with child through the Holy Spirit.
-19Because Joseph her husband was a righteous man and did not want to expose her to public disgrace, he had in mind to divorce her quietly.
+18 This is how the birth of Jesus the Messiah came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
+19 Because Joseph her husband was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.

-20But after he had considered this, an angel of the Lord appeared to him in a dream and said, "Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
-21She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins."
+20 But after he had considered this, an angel of the Lord appeared to him in a dream and said, "Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
+21 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins."

-22All this took place to fulfill what the Lord had said through the prophet: 23"The virgin will be with child and will give birth to a son, and they will call him Immanuel"--which means, "God with us."
+22 All this took place to fulfill what the Lord had said through the prophet: 23 "The virgin will conceive and give birth to a son, and they will call him Immanuel" (which means "God with us").

-24When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
-25But he had no union with her until she gave birth to a son.
+24 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
+25 But he did not consummate their marriage until she gave birth to a son.
 And he gave him the name Jesus.
-NIV(c)1984)
+After reading the text, practice your Observation skills by noting the following: